RAGAGEP

 • Cited heavily in OSHA PSM and EPA RMP regulations.

-• Takes an amount of industrial consensus for it to be considered a RAGAGEP.
+• It takes a certain amount of industrial consensus for it to be considered a RAGAGEP.

-• Helps defend safety practices during inspections or legal reviews.
+• Helps defend safety practices during inspections and legal reviews.

 Example:

 Following IEC 61511-1 for process safety system design would typically be considered a RAGAGEP by knowledgeable professionals.
-In the US, the RMP and PSM regulations formally document this.
-Another example is NFPA 497 is the common standard in the US to establish hazardous areas.
-However in Europe, it is other IEC standards.
+In the U.S., the RMP and PSM regulations formally document this.
+Another example is NFPA 497, the common standard in the U.S. for establishing hazardous areas.
+However, in Europe, it is other IEC standards.

 Cited Source: